 Why use collagen in your skincare routine?

-Using collagen in your skincare routine has a number of benefits for your skin and overall health, particularly when it comes to skin ageing and improving the appearance of your skin.
+Using collagen in your skincare routine has a number of benefits for your skin and overall health, particularly when it comes to ageing and improving the appearance of your skin.
 Here are the main reasons to include collagen in your skincare routine:

-Improved skin elasticity and texture: Collagen helps maintain skin elasticity and firmness, which can reduce the appearance of fine lines and wrinkles.
+Improved skin elasticity and texture: collagen helps maintain skin elasticity and firmness, which can reduce the appearance of fine lines and wrinkles.

-Skin hydration: Collagen-based products can improve the skin's ability to retain moisture, helping to keep skin hydrated and supple.
+Skin hydration: collagen-based products can improve the skin's ability to retain moisture, helping to keep skin hydrated and supple.

-Reducing the signs of ageing: By stimulating collagen production in the skin, collagen-based skincare products can reduce the visible signs of ageing, such as wrinkles and sagging skin.
+Reducing the signs of ageing: by stimulating collagen production in the skin, collagen-based skincare products can reduce the visible signs of ageing, such as wrinkles and sagging skin.

-Support for hair and nails: Although less directly related to skincare, collagen can also benefit hair and nails, making them stronger and more resistant to damage.
+Support for hair and nails: although less directly related to skincare, collagen can also benefit hair and nails, making them stronger and more resistant to damage.

 The different sources of collagen

-As an introduction, before distinguishing between the different sources of collagen in supplements, let's look at the types of collagen naturally present in our bodies.
+Before we distinguish between the different sources of collagen in supplements, let's look at the types of collagen naturally present in our bodies.

 Collagen is a large fibrous protein that plays a key role in the health of our skin, bones, tendons, blood vessels and many other connective tissues.